Qiskit/qiskit-serverless/docs/quickstart/index.rst

    from qiskit.primitives import Sampler from qiskit.quantum_info import SparsePauliOp

-   # 1. let's annotate out function to convert it
-   # to distributed async function
-   # using `distribute_task` decorator
+   # 1. Define a distributed function using the `distribute_task` decorator
    @distribute_task()
    def distributed_sample(circuit: QuantumCircuit):
        """Calculates quasi dists as a distributed function.""" return Sampler().run(circuit).result().quasi_dists[0]

-   # 2. our program will have one arguments
+   # 2. Get the program arguments using `get_arguments`
-   # `circuits` which will store list of circuits
-   # we want to sample in parallel.
-   # Let's use `get_arguments` funciton
-   # to access all program arguments
    arguments = get_arguments()
    circuits = arguments.get("circuits", [])

-   # 3. run our functions in a loop
-   # and get execution references back
+   # 3. Run the distributed function for each circuit in parallel and get execution references
    function_references = [
        distributed_sample(circuit)
        for circuit in circuits
    ]

-   # 4. `get` function will collect all
+   # 4. Collect all results using `get`
-   # results from distributed functions
    collected_results = get(function_references)

-   # 5. `save_result` will save results of program execution
+   # 5. Save the results using `save_result`
-   # so we can access it later
    save_result({
        "quasi_dists": collected_results
    })